 For COVID-19, scientists made several mAbs that bind to the spike protein on the virus's surface.
 This stops the virus from invading human cells.

 Recommendations for COVID-19 mAb treatments are in constant flux.
 So check the CDC or other government websites for the latest recommendations.

 Monoclonal antibodies, like most medications, carry risks and side effects that you and your doctor need to weigh against any possible benefits.
 They can cause allergic reactions or infection at the injection site, among other problems.
 These risks become less worth it when the drug is known not to work against your illness.

 Who Gets mAbs for COVID-19?

-Doctors seem to find the most benefit from mAbs in people with COVID-19 who aren’t sick enough for hospital care but have risk factors for serious infection.
-These might include:
+Doctors tend to use mAbs in people with COVID-19 who aren't sick enough for hospital care but have risk factors for serious infection.
+These might include people who:

 - Have a weak immune system